sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 I don't know if I'd _buy_ an X40?
 It looks like they go for anywhere [between $30 and $120+ on eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=ibm+thinkpad+x220&_sacat=0&LH_TitleDesc=0&_odkw=ibm+thinkpad+x230&_osacat=0) as I write this.
 I'd peruse [r/thinkpad](https://www.reddit.com/r/thinkpad/) and [r/LinuxOnThinkPad](https://www.reddit.com/r/LinuxOnThinkpad/) a bit first before buying.

 [Let me know](https://hachyderm.io/@schlink) if you have any suggestions for other distros, software, or fonts!

+### Update from 2025

+Just learned about [Tinker Writer Deck](https://tinker.sh/), which promises to "Convert any laptop and most chromebooks into a writer deck.
+A device designed solely for writing."
+It probably won't work on my particular ThinkPad due to its chip architecture, but I figure folks finding this article might be interested in it!
+Neat idea!